fbarranco/starter-research-group/content/authors/DDeniz/_index.md

 - Researchers
 ---

-Daniel Deniz is a ...
-#professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Daniel Deniz is a PhD Student in Information and Communication Technologies at the University of Granada.
+His research interests include computer vision, edge computing and activity recognition.
+He is currently working on the development of reconfigurable habit tracking systems for lifestyle monitoring using Artificial Intelligence.